john89521/john89521/README.md

 - - 🤔 I don't use Copilot;
 - 👯 I’m willing to collaborate on open source documentation
 - 📫 How to reach me: ...
-- ⚡ Fun fact: student at Codecademy
+- ⚡ Fun fact: the Free plan does not include Support; but $4.00/mo is _very_ worth it.
 ##

 <div>